© Fotos & Words by Steve Drury

 Lord I'm a patient chap.
 It took a good ten minutes to make the record fit for playing.
 Was it worth it?

 Yes, I must admit.
 Theirs is a crisp crimplene diet.
 Straight instrumentation with quiet laughter built into the despairing wolfman.
-The guitar could have been the star but they all rally round and you end up with a The B-side is 'Flies' which is supposed to show a link I daresay . . .
+The guitar could have been the star but they all rally round and you end up with a with a madder dose than you'd expect from such decent looking folk.
+The B-side is 'Flies' which is supposed to show a link I daresay . . .
 BUT it just sounds dreary after the A-side onslaught.

 Johnny Waller - ZIGZAG, No.31 June 1984